sharvaridesh/event-women-in-ai-hackathon/SPONSORS.md

 ## Twelve Labs

 > [!TIP]
 > Twelve Labs is providing 10 hours of free credits for all attendees to play with our video embedding and video-language models.
-Twelve Labs inference platform provides access to powerful **foundation models for video**.
-Check out their website for more details.

 [Twelve Labs](https://www.twelvelabs.io/) builds multimodal foundation models that generate powerful vector embeddings to enable a wide range of downstream video understanding applications.